This post may contain affiliate links. Please read our disclosure policy.

 By: Lil’ Luna

-You know those sizzling fajitas you see at restaurants?
-You can make them at home!
-It may seem intimidating, but this steak fajita recipe couldn’t get any easier!
+Make those sizzling restaurant fajitas at home!
+It may seem intimidating, but this fajita recipe couldn't get any easier.

 Servings: 6